choria-io/stream-replicator/README.md

 ## Status

 This is a work in progress, it is feature complete and has extensive tests but documentation and more will come.
+For a typical
+Stream full of Choria Registration data produced by Chef Ohai, subject to network latency, this replicator can easily copy 4000 messages / sec unsampled and more when sampling is enabled.

 Immediate term feature goals are:

  * Complete documentation
  * Monitoring dashboards
  * HA Clustering
+ * Sampling on Headers and Subject tokens